 The McDonald College encourages diversity and welcomes international students.
 The College often hosts students from New Zealand, Korea, China, Indonesia, Japan, Malaysia and the UK.

-The responsibility for assisting students from non-English-speaking backgrounds in learning English rests with all teachers and College personnel.
-The College offers a compulsory TESOL program for international students to enable students to develop their full potential, to gain the skills, knowledge and values needed to contribute actively and positively to the school environment and ultimately become an integrated and successful citizen.
-Taking part in the TESOL programme for overseas students with English as a second language is compulsory.
+The responsibility for assisting students from non-English-speaking backgrounds in becoming more proficient at English rests with all teachers and College personnel.
+The College offers a compulsory English Second Language (ESL) program for international students to enable them to develop their full potential, to gain the skills, knowledge, and values needed to contribute actively and positively to the school environment, and ultimately become an integrated and successful citizen.

-The delivery of TESOL lessons can take various forms such as:
+The delivery of ESL lessons can take various forms such as:

 - Withdrawal from normal classroom activities for intensive tutoring in small groups or individually